TyeMcQueen/terraform-google-certificate-map-simple/README.md

 ## Other Certificate Types

-Creating a certificate not using DNS authentication only requires a single `resource` block, so this module does not simplify that part of the process.
+Creating a certificate not using DNS authorization only requires a single `resource` block, so this module does not simplify that part of the process.

 But you can use such certificates in the certificate map that this module